shi-rudo/country-flag-emojis/README.md

 The `lookup` methods will throw the following errors:

 - `InvalidInputError`: If the input is null, undefined, or an empty string.
-- `InvalidLengthError`: If the country code is not exactly 2 characters long.
+- `InvalidLengthError`: If the country code is either not exactly 2 or 3 characters long.
 - `CountryNotFoundError`: If the provided country code is not supported.

 ```typescript